KwekuQ22/RFIDlock/README.txt

 1235 Clean and Build Solution
 0100 Made changes to site.css to change the website from white to black 0102 push to git

+2025-04-08
+0842 Made changes to Layout.cshtml and site.css
+0843 changed backgroud colour to white, changed logo 0850 Made changes to Products.cshtml